ktomk/pipelines/README.md

   loops by recursion is implemented to prevent accidental endless loops of pipelines inside pipeline invocations.

+  * Further reading: [*How-To Docker Client Binary Packages for Pipelines*](doc/PIPELINES-HOWTO-DOCKER-CLIENT-BINARY.md)

 ## Environment

-Pipelines mimics all of the [Bitbucket Pipeline in-container environment variables][BBPL-ENV] \[BBPL-ENV], also known as environment parameters:
+Pipelines mimics "all" of the [Bitbucket Pipeline in-container environment variables][BBPL-ENV] \[BBPL-ENV], also known as environment parameters: